semran9/protHMM/cran-comments.md

 ## Notes

-This a resubmission that fixes syntax errors in regards references to software in the DESCRIPTION file.
+This a resubmission that fixes syntax errors, and changes citations in the DESCRIPTION file.

 ## R CMD check results